To view a policy, click on any of the links below:

 Withdrawal/cancellation after Jun.
 1: full fee will be forfeited

 Balance by April 1st.

-Monthly and customized payment instalments can be arranged upon request.
+Monthly and customized payment instalments can be arranged.
 Scholarship applications are due in December, with scholarships awarded in January.
-No camper will be permitted to attend camp unless all camp fees have been paid in full.
+No camper will be permitted to attend camp unless all camp fees have been paid in full by June 15th.